 Attested: Ptolemy 2,3,6 Γαβραντουικων Ευλιμενος κολπος

-Where: Near Flamborough Head on the Yorkshire coast, where two Roman roads are believed to converge on Bridlington at TA183665, near the north end of the broad sweep of sandy beach of Bridlington Bay.
-Near the Head itself is the narrow cove of Selwicks Bay.
-Ptolemy's κολπος might be a more extensive inlet, since smoothed out by centuries of coastal erosion and siltation, or just the beach itself.
+Where: A bay near Flamborough Head on the Yorkshire coast, where two Roman roads are believed to converge on Bridlington at TA183665, near the north end of the broad sweep of sandy beach of Bridlington Bay.
+Ptolemy's coordinates always leave a potential distance error of tens of kilometres.

-Name Origin: Ευλιμενος κολπος means ‘bay suitable for a
+Name Origin: Ευλιμενος κολπος is straightforward Greek for ‘bay suitable for a